 - Whole grains

-Lasts for 10 days; “jump starts” your weight loss
+Lasts for 10 days—to jump start weight loss

 Main part of the diet; the plan that you will follow until you reach your target weight

-This diet suggests eating three meals a day.
+This diet suggests eating 3 meals a day.
 Though, healthful snacks are allowed if you become uncomfortably hungry between meals.

-Unique to this diet is the special plate component, which helps with portion control during waves one and two.
+Unique to this diet is the special plate component, which helps with portion control during waves 1-2.
 For breakfast, you may fill up either a 7-inch plate or a 2-cup bowl.
 For lunch and dinner, you may use a 9-inch plate.

 There is also the option to enroll in the Sonoma online weight loss program.
 For a fee, you can get access to features such as customized meal planning, a weight tracking tool, and support from registered dietitians.